diegosz/go-envconfig/DEV.md

 ## Fork Motivation

-In the standard way we use this package, we to overwrite the fields even if they are not zero value.
+In the standard way we use this package, we want to overwrite the fields even if they are not zero value.

 The pre-fork way of doing it is adding an `overwrite` tag to all the fields of all the structs we use.